 The Centre for Excellence in Rural Health and Social Care (CfERH) was thus formally launched by Professor Mark Drakeford AM, Minister for Health and Social Services, on 24th March 2016, later to be renamed “Rural Health and Care Wales” in March 2017.

 Rural Health and Care Wales (RHCW) is currently hosted by Hywel Dda UHB, with offices in Aberystwyth.
-Anna Prytherch is the nominated Project Manager for RHCW and Jo Creasey is the Project Development Officer.
-The RHCW Management Board is jointly Chaired by Jack Evershed and Ruth Hall, who also co-Chair the Mid Wales Healthcare Collaborative.
+Anna Prytherch is the nominated Project Manager for RHCW, and Angharad Jones and Bethan Jenkins are the RHCW Development Officers.
+The RHCW Management Board and RHCW Steering Group is Chaired by Jack Evershed.